 Often, this is touted as some big privilege, and one of the many reasons recruits should sign up with Mary Kay.
 They are being offered a “no risk” opportunity with a wonderful company that is oh-so generous to the consultants.
 (Well there really is a risk, isn’t there, when you consider the 10% lost, the cost of supplies, the cost of shipping, the cost of interest on your credit card, etc?)

 Yet when the time comes for a consultant to say “so long” to Mary Kay Cosmetics and exercise this option, the sales directors try everything in their power to talk them out of it!
 Of course, it’s not because they’re really looking out for the well-being of the consultant and her family, is it?
 It is more likely because the sales director doesn’t want to have to pay back the commission on the returned inventory (known as a commission chargeback).

-I’m told that this is the script that Allison LaMarr and Lisa Allison usee to help talk consultants out of returning their inventory:
+I’m told that this is the script that Lisa Allison uses to help talk consultants out of returning their inventory: